Cambooya, Queensland: History

 Cambooya Post Office opened on 12 March 1869.
 It was co-located with the railway station.

 In 1877, 6500 acres of land was resumed from the Eton Vale pastoral run to establish smaller farms.
 The land was offered for selection on 17 April 1877.

 Cambooya Provisional School opened on 30 October 1882, with 12 students from four local families.
 Due to growing attendance and an increased population caused by the railway, the school was moved and a building was erected in 1899 at the current school site.
 On 1 January 1909 it became Cambooya State School, resulting in a new state school building being built in 1910 with the provisional school building then becoming the teacher's residence in 1910.

 Eton Vale school was originally a private school on Eton Vale Station, three and a half miles from the Cambooya railway station.
 Most children who attended the school in 1890 were girls and infants, as they could not travel to Cambooya School with any regularity and the black soil was impassable in wet weather.
+Eton Vale Provisional School was established circa 1891.
 Eton Vale became a half-time school with Preston in 1925; Preston School closed shortly after and Eton Vale school closed in 1929.

 Harrow State School opened on 24 June 1909 and closed in 1927.
 Its localtion was describe as "via Cambooya".

 All Saints Anglican Church was consecrated on 1 November 1904 by Bishop of Newcastle Jack Stretch.
 Described as "substantial and ornamental", the church building was 40 by 26 ft with 13 ft high walls.

 The Darling Downs, including Cambooya, was well known for the production of cheese and other dairy products in the first half of the 20th century.
 For example, the Ramsay Cheese Factory, during the fourteen months prior to the end of 1906, made 248,686 lb or 111 tons of cheese from 273,003 gallons of milk.
 By 1912 there were butter an/or cheese factories at Allora, Cambooya, Clifton, Crows Nest, Dalby, Goombungee, Greenmount, Inglewood, Jandowae, Leyburn, Oakey, Pittsworth, Tannymorel, Toowoomba and Warwick.
 In the late 1930s the Downs' dairy industry peaked at 6500 farms and over 200,000 milking cows.